docknetwork/substrate-warmup/README.md

 Once the key is loaded, you should see that Alice has a large account balance.

-To try out the multi-token module, go to https://polkadot.js.org/apps/#/extrinsics.
-You may need another dummy account if you want to send PDock and PStable around.
-Unter the multiToken module in the extrinsics page, find the transfer() function which will send tokens.
-Set `token_id` to true for PDock, false for PStable.
+To try out the erc20 module, go to https://polkadot.js.org/apps/#/extrinsics.
+You may need another dummy account if you want to send PSTABLE1 and PSTABLE2 around.
+Under the erc20 module in the extrinsics page, find the transfer() function which will send tokens.
+Set `token_id` to 0 for PSTABLE1, 1 for PSTABLE2.